 Christian B. Miller is the A. C. Reid Professor of Philosophy at Wake Forest University.
 An expert on the study of character and ethics, he examines whether character traits such as courage, compassion, and honesty really exist and play a role in human behavior.
 He also explores how to develop a virtuous character and overcome character flaws, as well as what it means to be a person of good character in the first place.
 Miller directed a five-year, $5.6 million project on the existence and nature of character called The Character Project, with funding from the John Templeton Foundation and the Templeton World Charity Foundation.
 He has published over seventy academic papers and is the editor of the Continuum Companion to Ethics; Character: New Directions in Philosophy Psychology, and Theology; Moral Psychology, Volume V: Virtue and Happiness; and Essays in the Philosophy of Religion.
 He is also the book review editor of the Journal of Moral Philosophy.
 He is the author of three books, including Character and Moral Psychology (2014), which presents a new framework for thinking about character and virtue, and The Character Gap: How Good Are We?
 (2017).
 He is also currently the philosophy director of the Beacon Project, which received a $4 million grant from Templeton Religion Trust to study the morally exceptional.

-Elizabeth Newman was Professor of Theology and Ethics at the Baptist Theological Seminary at Richmond (2002-2019) after serving on the faculty at Saint Mary’s College, Notre Dame, Indiana, for twelve years.
+Elizabeth Newman, an independent scholar, was professor of theology and ethics at the Baptist Theological Seminary at Richmond (2002–2019) after serving on the faculty at Saint Mary’s College, Notre Dame, Indiana, for twelve years.
 She is the author of Untamed Hospitality: Welcoming God and Other Strangers (2007); Attending the Wounds on Christ’s Body: Teresa’s Scriptural Vision (2012); and Divine Abundance: Leisure, the Basis of Academic Culture (2018).
 She is co-chair for the Baptist World Alliance Commission on Doctrine and Christian Unity and a participant in the Baptist World Alliance Conversations with the Pontifical Council for Christian Unity (2017-2022).
 She is an associate member of Epworth UMC, where her husband pastors.

 Candace Vogler is the David B. and Clara E. Stern Professor of Philosophy at the University of Chicago.
 She also currently serves as the Chair of Virtue Theory for the Jubilee Center for Character and Virtues at the University of Birmingham in the United Kingdom and was named a Fellow of the Royal Institute of Philosophy (May 2018–May 2021).
 From 2000–2007, she served as co-director of the Master of Arts Program in the Humanities.
 Her research interests include virtue ethics, social and political philosophy, cultural studies, and philosophy and literature.
 In 2015, she received a major Templeton Foundation grant for her project, “Virtue, Happiness, and the Meaning of Life.”
 The project brings together philosophers, social scientists, and religious thinkers to examine the role of self-transcendence and self-transcendent goods in meaningful lives.
 Her books include John Stuart Mill’s Deliberative Landscape: An Essay in Moral Psychology (2001), a co-edited volume The Critical Limits of Embodiment: Reflections on Disability Criticism (2001), and Reasonably Vicious (2002).
 She presently is writing a book on the philosophy of G. E. M. Anscombe.